 Long time ago, someone dreamed a decentralized computer network.
 Raw information zipping through the wires from PEER2PEER, teaching and learning.
 The biggest library ever dreamed.
+I don't think I'm the best to explain all of this, so here you have better places to jump to:

 That dream has died.